LIBS - Library Science

 This course introduces current and future information professionals to user-centered design in library and information studies.
 Students learn how to conduct research with users, gather users' requirements, and develop intuitive, user-friendly interfaces (e.g., software, mobile applications).
 Theories and techniques for engaging users and designing user-centered interfaces are learned and applied.

-Students will develop expertise in the delivery of in-person and online information literacy and research instruction in library and information contexts through an exploration of various information literacy models, standards, and theories.
-Students will gain practical experience in planning, implementing, and assessing library instruction and digital learning objects through a variety of delivery methods.
+This course explores online and in-person literacy and research instruction in the library and information contexts.
+Topics include information literacy models, standards, and theories.
+Students will gain practical experience planning, implementing, and assessing library instruction and digital learning objects through a variety of delivery methods.

 This course draws on research-based theory of pedagogical best practice to discuss, model, and apply practical teaching strategies and methods in the context of a school library.
 Topics include strategies to implement effective classroom management in the library learning environment, engage library learners and assess their performance, and build collaborative relationships with teaching peers.
 Students will complete 20 hours of observation in a school library and reflect on these experiences, create a personal teaching philosophy, respond to learner behaviors in a library setting, create assessments for student learning, develop and teach a lesson for k-12 learners, and deliver a PD session for teaching peers.

-The populations served by public libraries are varied and diverse, and they require resources that will address these diverse needs.
-Budgetary and political concerns, among other things, often restrict the ability of libraries to fulfill the needs of 'invisible populations,' or groups whose minority status is not readily or visually apparent, such as the lesbian, gay, bisexual, transgender, queer, intersex, asexual plus (LGBTQIA+) community.
+This course addresses the needs of the lesbian, gay, bisexual, transgender, queer, intersex, asexual plus (LGBTQIA+) community served by public libraries.
 This course is designed to bring particular issues the LGBTQIA+ community may have in relation to public libraries to the forefront and provide students with the tools to address these issues in the field.
+Topics include censorship, classification, collection development, advocacy, and outreach.
+Students will complete evaluations, analyses, and discussions related to these topics and the LGBTQIA+ community in public library spaces.

 Examines the concepts and issues related to the lifecycle of recorded knowledge and information including emerging technologies and addresses the fundamentals of planning, selecting, analyzing, managing, and developing collections and technology resources for diverse communities.
 Topics include the philosophy, principals, and methodologies of collection development in a variety of library and information settings.
 Emphasis is placed on understanding the library environment and selection and acquisition of materials, inclusive of print and non-print items.
 Students will gain knowledge and experiences with needs assessment, planning, analyzing, and managing collections of print, digital, and technological tools.
 Students will also develop a targeted plan to address identified needs including a budget and presentation to stakeholders.